nbloomf/feivel/doc/tutorial/tutorial.md

 The Interpreter
 ===============

-The `feivel` interpreter understands a simplified subset of the full template language: we can use `define` statements as well as naked expressions and naked keys.
+The `feivel` interpreter understands a simplified subset of the full template language: we can use `define` and `import` statements as well as naked expressions and naked keys.
 Also, in the interpreter we do not need enclosing square brackets and colons, as are used in templates.